schoolofdevops/learn-jenkins/manuscript/090_resolving_libs_from_artifactory.md

 ![Resolve Artifacts from   Artifactory ](images/chap9/resolve.png)

-Validate that the artifacts are being resolved from Artifactory by running a new building and checking the console output.
+Validate that the artifacts are being resolved from Artifactory by running a new build and checking the console output.

 ```